 Lara VMS

-Offering a unique investment opportunity in a project with demonstrated potential for significant mineral wealth.
+Offering a unique investment opportunity in the revitalization of an undeveloped mineral resource

 Overview

-The Lara Project is a polymetallic volcanogenic massive sulphide (VMS) deposit hosting gold, silver, copper, zinc, and lead.
-The Property is underlain by the McLaughlin Ridge Formation (Horne Lake-Cowichan uplift) which is correlative with the Myra Formation (Buttle Lake uplift) sequence of bimodal volcaniclastic rocks that hosts the Zinc (Zn)-Lead (Pb)-Copper (Cu)-Silver (Ag)-Gold (Au) Volcanogenic Massive Sulphide (“VMS”) deposit of Myra Falls (~145 km to the north).
+The Lara Project contains a polymetallic volcanogenic massive sulphide (VMS) deposit hosting gold, silver, copper, zinc, and lead.
+The Property is underlain by the McLaughlin Ridge Formation (Horne Lake-Cowichan uplift) which is correlative with the Myra Formation (Buttle Lake uplift) sequence of bimodal volcaniclastic rocks that hosts the Zinc (Zn)-Lead (Pb)-Copper (Cu)-Silver (Ag)-Gold (Au) VMS deposit of Myra Falls (~145 km to the north).
 The past producing Zn-Cu-Pb-Ag-Au mine and mineralized zones at Mt.
 Sicker, ~9 km southeast of the Property, are also hosted by the McLaughlin Ridge Formation (Belik, 1981; MINFILE, 1990a).

 A Mineral Resource Estimate was completed on the mineralized zones within the Coronation Trend in 2008.
 Wireframe models were generated for mineralization envelopes in which a continuous zone of >1.0% Zinc-Equivalent could be consistently followed and modeled.
 In most instances, the significant intersections were reconciled from section to section without the inclusion of low-grade intervals.
 The Coronation Trend was modeled as six discrete zones with a total strike length of approximately 1,180 meters along a 118° trend.
 The average dip of the zones is approximately 65° to the north-northeast.
 The true width of the zone models ranges from 2 to 15 meters and averages approximately 5 meters.